-The US government passed a mandatory regulation that requires R-22 refrigerants to be phased out.
+The US government passed a mandatory regulation that required R-22 refrigerants to be phased out by January 1, 2020.
 This regulation means that you will have to either pay astronomical refrigerant prices or install a newer model air conditioning system in your home if your air conditioner has a coolant leak.
 However, most HVAC experts agree that an AC upgrade is far more economical.
 There are several reasons why this will happen, and we will explain all of them in this article.

-When Will R-22 Phaseout Be Completed In The United States?
+When Was The R-22 Phaseout Complete In The United States?

-- When Will R-22 Phaseout Be Completed In The United States?
+- 1 When Was The R-22 Phaseout Complete In The United States?

 R-22 is the substance that air conditioners use for refrigeration.
-In old cooling units, this substance used to be the manufacturers refrigerant of choice.
-This refrigerant worked perfectly in helping air conditioners extract warm air from the indoors and pumping it outside the house.
+In old cooling units, this substance used to be the manufacturer’s refrigerant of choice.
+R22 worked perfectly in helping air conditioners extract warm air from the indoors and pump it outside the house.
 That is why manufacturers widely adopted it for use in air conditioning systems.

 However, R-22 has since fallen out of favor since it negatively affects the environment.
 HVAC manufacturers have already invested vast amounts of money in the research and development of a better refrigerant to replace R-22.
 The United States government has placed stringent regulations on the manufacturing of this refrigerant.
-By January 1, 2020, it will be punishable by law if you are caught manufacturing or trying to import R-22 into the United States.
+As of January 1, 2020, it was considered punishable by law if you are caught manufacturing or trying to import R-22 into the United States.

 Is R-22 Refrigerant Still Available In Connecticut?

 The answer is yes.
-R-22 is still available, but only until the end of 2019.
-However, until then, this substance will be costly to purchase.
+R-22 is still available, but there are limited supplies.
+Due to the economic model of supply and demand, this substance is costly to purchase.
 For instance, to refill your air conditioning unit, you may have to pay $2,000.
 R-22 refrigerant price, however, depends on the size of your system, meaning that you may have to pay even more.
 The larger your air conditioner is, the more you will pay to recharge it.

 If you own a 5-ton air conditioning unit, you may have to pay upwards of $2,000 for a recharge.
-For your peace of mind, we recommend that you replace your older unit with a newer, more energy efficient one and avoid spending so much money recharging the old one.
+For your peace of mind, we recommend that you replace your older unit with a newer, more energy-efficient one and avoid spending so much money recharging the old one.
 After all, an older unit does not have many years of service.

-We know that this might sound as bad news to many, but from the beginning of 2020, R-22 refrigerant will no longer be available.
+We know that this might sound like bad news to many, but from the beginning of 2020, R-22 refrigerant was no longer be produced or imported.
 This aspect means that if you are still using the old HVAC system and it requires a refill, you will have no choice but to replace the unit with a new one or pay more than you might expect for an air conditioner repair.
 You should, therefore, take advantage of the lower prices of replacement ACs this year.

 What Is The Damage Caused To The Environment By R-22?

 Scientists discovered that R-22 has a huge negative impact on the environment.
-For this reason, the U.S. government placed a ban on this substance from being used as a refrigerant.
+For this reason, the U.S. government placed a ban on this substance from being produced and imported.
 R-22 contains hydrochlorofluorocarbons or HCFCs.